Executive MBA Frequently Asked Questions

 What does tuition cover?

-Course materials, meals, hotel accommodations for off-campus residencies, and parking are included.
+Course materials, meals, hotel accommodations for specified off-campus residencies, and parking are included.

 What process should I follow if my employer has agreed to provide full or partial financial sponsorship for my degree?